491 John Young Way

 1-877-882-9275

-Mirmont Outpatient Center has been offering ongoing recovery care and rehab services to the residents of Exton, Pennsylvania and those living within the surrounding communities.
+Mirmont Outpatient Center has been offering ongoing recovery care and rehab services to the residents of Exton, PA. and those living within the surrounding communities.
 Today, Mirmont Outpatient Center provides services like cognitive/behavior therapy, rational emotive behavioral therapy, 12-step facilitation approach, vocational rehabilitation services, trauma therapy, individual psychotherapy and others in line with its philosophy of following rehab treatments that work best to help clients achieve recovery.

 This alcohol and drug rehab program also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - short term rehabs, inpatient detox facilities, outpatient substance abuse counseling, long term treatment programs, inpatient drug addiction treatment and others.